xxarles/ClusteringTerraform/README.md

 # Introduction
 This is the repo with all the infrastructure for the image clustering project

-One can run this simply by doing
+One should be able to run this simply by doing, but that's not how life works
 ```terraform init```
 ```terraform apply```

+First, initizalize the ECR repos, then create before creating the lambdas otherwise it will throw an error

 # List of resources
 - ECR registry for image uploading and clustering